 When you look on a food or supplement label, chances are you’ll see ingredients you’ve never heard of.
 Some you might not even be able to pronounce.
 Though several of these may make you feel hesitant or suspicious, others are safe, and it’s merely their name that’s off-putting.

 Silicon dioxide is one such ingredient.
 It’s found in many products, though is often misunderstood.

 Silicon dioxide (SiO2), also known as silica, is a natural compound made of two of the earth’s most abundant materials: silicon (Si) and oxygen (O2).

-Most often recognized in the form of quartz, silicon dioxide is found naturally in water, plants, animals, and within the Earth.
-The Earth’s crust is 59 percent silica, and it makes up more than 95 percent of known rocks on the planet.
+Silicon dioxide is most often recognized in the form of quartz.
+It’s found naturally in water, plants, animals, and the earth.
+The earth’s crust is 59 percent silica, and it makes up more than 95 percent of known rocks on the planet.
 When you sit on a beach, it’s silicon dioxide in the form of sand that gets between your toes.

-Though the research doesn’t indicate any risks associated with silicon dioxide ingestion, the FDA and other global health organizations have set upper limits on its consumption.
-This is mainly because amounts higher than these set limits have not been sufficiently studied.
+Though the research suggests there aren’t many risks associated with silicon dioxide ingestion, the FDA has set upper limits on its consumption: Silicon dioxide shouldn’t exceed 2 percent of a food’s total weight.
+This is mainly because amounts higher than these set limits haven’t been sufficiently studied.